-Waste sorting and segregation benefits communities by removing recoverable materials from the waste stream.
+Waste sorting and segregation benefit communities by removing recoverable materials from the waste stream.
 Solid waste transfer stations, material recovery facilities (MRFs), construction and demolition debris recycling facilities, and composting facilities are solving the problems associated with local landfill closure and limited landfill airspace.
 Both efficiency and dollars are lost when packer-truck drivers spend more time on the road to the landfill than they do on their routes.
-As states and communities seek to reduce the amount of organic waste disposed in landfills and use them as a resource, organics management and diversion is increasing around the country.
+As states and communities seek to reduce the amount of organic waste disposed of in landfills and use them as a resource, organics management and diversion is increasing around the country.

 Transfer stations and MRFs are cornerstones of effective solid waste management and recycling and diversion programs.
 Transfer stations and MRFs designed by SCS Engineers range in size from 50 to over 5,000 tons per day and operate in a wide range of conditions.

 SCS provides engineering solutions for MRFs, transfer station projects, and other related solid waste transfer facilities by addressing your economic concerns, operational challenges, and permitting/regulatory issues.
 With our extensive landfill, solid waste, and organics management experience, SCS is able to help you select the most cost-effective approach and offer you options.
 Our solutions are based on your diversion goals, regional regulatory compliance issues, and traffic and public safety concerns, to name a few.